object-oriented-python/object-oriented-programming/doc/source/4_style.rst

     Install flake8, pep8-naming, and flake8-docstrings.
     Configure your Python editor to use flake8.

-The :doc:`skeleton code for this week's exercises on GitHub Classroom
+The `skeleton code for this week's exercises on GitHub Classroom
-<not_released>` contains a package :mod:`life` which implements Conway's Game of
+<https://classroom.github.com/a/GCKdXtVA>`__ contains a package :mod:`life`
-Life.
+which implements Conway's Game of Life.
 Accept the assignment, and clone the repository.
 Install the package in editable mode.
 This will also install some additional packages that the :mod:`life` package depends on.
 This is achieved using an additional argument to :func:`setuptools.setup`.

 .. code-block:: python3
     :caption: `setup.py` for the :mod:`life` package.
 The `install_requires`